Tommertom/ng2domoticz/README.md

 Wrapped in Ionic 2 demo app (sidemenu).

+## Todo
+* initial service needs to be added (nothing there yet)

 ## Important!
 Use at own discretion, but if you have any suggestion, let me know.
+Provided under Apache2 License.

 ## Getting Started
 * Clone this repository: `git clone https://github.com/Tommertom/ng2domoticz.git`.